Keegan Baker: Storylines

 Keegan's estranged father, Mitch Baker (Roger Griffiths), arrives in Walford and despite initial skepticism, Keegan accepts Mitch and he settles in at the Taylor house.
 During his stay, Keegan overhears Karen and Mitch agreeing not to tell Keanu that his father received a 12-year prison sentence for stabbing Karen, with Keegan agreeing not to say anything about it.
 Mitch soon leaves after finding an envelope full of money intended for the upstairs neighbours, Ted (Christopher Timothy) and Joyce Murray (Maggie Steed), deciding to take the money and run, leaving Keegan angry and frustrated.
 Keegan steals a bicycle that belongs to a gang, which leads to him and Shakil being attacked with a knife by Bruno (Josh Fraser).
 While Keegan survives being stabbed in the neck, Shakil dies from being stabbed in the back.
 Bruno later is arrested, frustrating Keegan as he wanted to enact his own revenge.

 Keegan admits his struggles to cope with the trauma and loss of Shakil to Shakil's mother, Carmel Kazemi (Bonnie Langford), swearing to take revenge on the gang.
 After Carmel discovers Keegan has a blade and takes it to the police, Keegan tells her that he is worried the gang are targeting him.
 Carmel displays anti-knife posters of Shakil around the Square.
 The posters are later vandalised.
 After an altercation with the vandal where Keegan cuts him with his blade, Carmel tells him that she found the vandal and that Keegan killed him, urging him to turn himself in to the police.
-Carmel later admits that Keegan did not kill anyone, and that she wanted to him Keegan a lesson.
+Carmel later admits that Keegan did not kill anyone, and that she wanted to give Keegan a lesson.
 A vulnerable Keegan gains possession of drugs, but Tiffany Butcher (Maisie Smith) disposes of them.
 Louise seduces Keegan and they start a relationship before Keegan asks Tiffany for drugs.
 When Louise sees them, she destroys them.

 In 2019, Keegan discovers that he has a half-sister, Bailey Baker (Kara-Leah Fernandes), from Mitch's second family.
 He bonds with her before Mitch tells Keegan that Bailey's mother, Dinah Wilson (Anjela Lauren Smith), is dying; Keegan overdoses on drugs and Bailey finds him collapsed and he is taken to hospital.
 He later meets Dinah, for whom Bailey is a carer, though he struggles at first seeing Bailey's situation but he later offers to visit Bailey and Dinah on his own and says he should seek professional help, as he is still affected by Shakil's death.
 Keegan's sister, Chantelle Atkins (Jessica Plummer), moves to Walford with her family.
 Keegan convinces Bailey that Dinah should go into a care home.
 When Bernadette starts dating a girl, Brooke (Ria Lopez), she realises that Tiffany and Keegan like each other.
 Keegan and Tiffany kiss before Keegan tells Bailey about her mother's death.